tap349/tap349.github.io/_posts/2015-01-06-notes-about-chef.md

 **NOTE**: command `berks install --path cookbooks` does the same but is deprecated.

-it's necessary to specify directory (_cookbooks/_) - otherwise berkshelf will install cookbook into _berks-cookbooks/_ directory.
+it's necessary to specify directory (_cookbooks/_) - otherwise berkshelf will install cookbook into _berks-cookbooks/_.

 `knife[:berkshelf_path]` option has no effect on where berkshelf installs cookbooks
  - most likely it's used by knife to search for cookbooks while provisioning.